lawrennd/old_talks/_posts/2005-10-31-high-dimensional-probabilistic-modelling-through-manifolds.md

   data sets, but with a particular focus on human motion data.
 We will show some preliminary work on facial animation and make use of a skeletal motion capture data set to illustrate differences between our model and traditional manifold techniques.
-:venue: School of Computer and Communication Sciences, Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland
+venue: School of Computer and Communication Sciences, Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland
-:linkpptgz: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "gplvm_epfl.ppt.gz"'
+linkpptgz: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "gplvm_epfl.ppt.gz"'
-:year: '2005'
+year: '2005'
-:month: oct
+month: '10'
-:day: '31'
+day: '31'
-:group: gplvm
+group: gplvm
-:month_numeric: '10'
+layout: talk
+key: Lawrence:epfl05
 ---